 ABOUT THE AWARD

-In 2015, the Foundation initiated a pilot phase award program to provide a $40,000 award ($30,000 unrestricted, merit-based award + $10,000 project grant) for an established arts writer in the U.S. who has made significant contribution to writing about digital art and a $20,000 award ($15,000 unrestricted, merit-based award + $5,000 project grant) for an emerging arts writer in the U.S. who demonstrates great promise in writing about digital art.
+In 2015, the Foundation initiated the Arts Writing Awards in Digital Art to provide a $40,000 award to an established arts writer in the U.S. who has made significant contributions to the field and a $20,000 award to an emerging arts writer in the U.S. who demonstrates great promise.
+Recipients in 2018 and 2019 also receive fully-funded Robert Rauschenberg Residencies of 5-6 weeks in duration.

-The awards are no-strings-attached, merit-based award in recognition of the achievements that the writer has contributed to new dialogues and growth of the field.
-The arts writing awards reward sustained and innovative work, from general audience criticism to academic scholarship, in articles, books, blogs and alternative media.
+The annual merit-based awards are no-strings-attached and by nomination only, recognizing the achievements that the writers have contributed to new dialogues and growth of the field.
+The Arts Writing Awards reward sustained and innovative work, from general audience criticism to academic scholarship, in articles, books, blogs and alternative media.

-We define arts writing focused in the digital arts as scholarship, history, criticism or theory of digital art that may address:
+We define arts writing in digital art as scholarship, history, criticism or theory of digital art that may address:

-Writing may address important issues in the digital arts (such as Internet art; software art; locative media; mixed, augmented and virtual reality; installation environments; device art) and art addressing evolving technologies.
+Writing may address important issues in the field, such as Internet art; software art; locative media; mixed, augmented and virtual reality; installation environments; and device art, and art addressing evolving technologies.

-Nominations for the award are solicited from arts professionals working in digital art who have extensive knowledge of arts writing in the field.
-The nomination process is a closed process and there is no open call for applications.
-Nominee applications are reviewed in multiple rounds by a distinguished selection committee of three well-respected arts professionals who have extensive knowledge of the arts writing about digital art.
+The Arts Writing Awards are by nomination only.
+Nominations are solicited from experts in the field.
+Nominee applications are reviewed in multiple rounds by a selection committee of three distinguished arts professionals who have extensive knowledge of arts writing in digital art.
+The committee changes every year.